-Methven, EP 2017, 'Offensive Language Crimes in Law, Media, and Popular Culture' in Oxford Encyclopedia of Criminology and Criminal Justice, Oxford University Press, UK, pp. 1-31.View/Download from: UTS OPUS or Publisher's site
+Methven, EP 2017, 'Offensive Language Crimes in Law, Media, and Popular Culture' in Oxford Encyclopedia of Criminology and Criminal Justice, Oxford University Press, UK, pp. 1-31.View/Download from: Publisher's site

 Methven, E 2018, 'Cheap and efficient justice?
 Neoliberal discourse and criminal infringement notices', Jurilingüística II: Interdisciplinary Approaches to the Study of Language and Law, Universidad Pablo de Olavide, Sevilla, Spain.

 Methven, E 2018, 'The rise of criminal infringement notices: a cause for concern?', Australian and New Zealand Society of Criminology Conference, University of Melbourne.